All IELTS marking takes place at the test centre by trained markers and examiners.

 Speaking

-Versions of the band descriptors for Writing and Speaking have been developed to help stakeholders better understand the level of performance required to attain a particular band score in each of the criterion areas.
-IELTS examiners undergo intensive face-to-face training and standardisation to ensure that they can apply the descriptors in a valid and reliable manner.
-Click here to view a version of the descriptors for Speaking.
+Versions of the assessment criteria for Writing and Speaking have been developed to help stakeholders better understand the level of performance required to secure a particular band score:

 The internationally-recognised nine (9) Band Score system of IELTS is a dependable way to measure your language proficiency.